Use Case Illustration

 The situation as it now exists

 AI systems are increasingly embedded in surgical and clinical environments.
 They assist with visualization, navigation, anatomical identification, monitoring, and risk assessment.
-These systems are rarely introduced through a single, explicit governance moment.
-Instead, they arrive through procurement, vendor training, and gradual normalization within practice.

 What the public reporting revealed

 According to public reporting, AI-assisted systems were used in surgical contexts where misidentification or incorrect guidance occurred and patient harm resulted.
-Afterward, it was not possible to clearly determine how influential the AI system had been, whether its use exceeded its intended role, who explicitly authorized reliance on it, or what limitations were understood at the time.

-That absence is the point.
+That absence is the central issue.

 What actually failed